 And as usual, here’s the direct link, in case the embed doesn’t work: https://www.youtube.com/watch?v=fbU0W_7-CsQ

-I hope you find this new technique to Dodge and Burn as useful as I do.
+I hope you find this new Dodge and Burn technique as useful as I do.
 I know that there are also other ways to apply this effect.
-But again they seem to fall short on flexibility.
+But again, they seem to fall short of flexibility.

 Let me know if you plan to use this technique and if it helps you!